dsheiko/design-patterns-for-web-developer/_sources/sections/Introduction/design-patterns.md

 ---
-title: Design Patterns
+title: What Is a Design Pattern?
-category: Introduction
+category: ..
 ---

 Inventor of design patterns Christopher Alexander ([Alexander et al.]) has put it like that: